Example: Multilabel classification¶

 Estimator for LDA is: ClassifierChain(base_estimator=LinearDiscriminantAnalysis(), random_state=1) Estimator for RF is: RandomForestClassifier(n_jobs=1, random_state=1)

-attribute to tell atom not to use any multioutput wrapper.
+Some models, such as MLP, have native support for multilabel, but not for multiclass-multioutput tasks.
+For that reason, their native_multioutput tag is False, but those models don't necessarily need a multioutout meta-estimator.
+In such cases, use atom's multioutput attribute to tell atom not to use any multioutput wrapper.
 See here an overview of sklearn classifiers and which tasks they support.

 In [7]: